Montana School Counselor Certification

 • Completed profile and application through Teach Montana (TMT), the Montana Office of Public Instruction’s online portal

-• Completion of the free, online course entitled “An Introduction to Indian Education for All in Montana,” located here
+• Completion of “An Introduction to Indian Education for All in Montana,” available here

-• Proof of passing score from Professional School Counselor Exam (ETS Test Code 5421)
+• Proof of passing score on the Praxis School Counselor exam (ETS test code 5422)

 • $36 application fee